Katsina Denied Us Venue for Rally, Says PDP Campaign Council

 Francis Sardauna in Katsina

-The chairman of the campaign council, Senator Ibrahim Umar-Tsauri, who disclosed this Sunday while addressing journalists in Katsina, described the development as sad and democratically challenging.
+Chairman of the campaign council, Senator Ibrahim Umar-Tsauri, who disclosed this yesterday while addressing journalists in Katsina, described the development as sad and democratically challenging.

-He explained that the PDP mega rally, which is expected to hold on December 20, 2022, is for the presidential candidate of the party, Alhaji Atiku Abubakar, the state governorship candidate, Senator Yakubu Lado Danmarke, and other candidates of the party in the state.
+He explained that the PDP mega rally, which is expected to hold on December, 20, 202, is for the Presidential candidate of the party, Alhaji Atiku Abubakar, the state governorship candidate, Senator Yakubu Lado Danmarke and other candidates of the party in the state.

-Umar-Tsauri said: “You all know that we built the stadium for the people of Katsina State and Nigeria but today we want to use the stadium but because we are not in government, the government in power has refused us to use it.
+Tsauri said: “You all know that we built the stadium for the people of Katsina state and Nigeria but today we want to use the stadium but because we are not in government, the government in power has refused us to use it.

 “This is really sad, politically unbecoming and democratically challenging; it is too bad.
 But the issue of this campaign that is going to take place on Tuesday, we are going to use the Polo ground.”

-But the state government, in a letter signed by Ibrahim Nuradeen on behalf of the Secretary to the State Government (SSG), Alhaji Muntari Lawal, said the stadium was under “repairs” hence the rejection of the PDP request to use it.
+But the state government in a letter signed by Ibrahim Nuradeen on behalf of the Secretary to the State Government, Alhaji Muntari Lawal, said the stadium was under “repairs” hence the rejection of the PDP request to use it.

-The letter dated December 13, 2022 read: “I am directed to refer to your letter dated 6th December, 2022 on the above subject matter and to inform you that as stated in our earlier correspondence dated 26th October, 2022, repairs are still ongoing at the Muhammadu Dikko stadium as such, all the facilities cannot be used for the event.
+The letter dated December 13, 2022 read: “I am directed to refer to your letter dated 6th December, 2022 on the above subject matter and to inform you that, as stated in our earlier correspondence dated 26th October, 2022, repairs are still ongoing at the Muhammadu Dikko stadium as such, all the facilities cannot be use for the event.